Skip to primary menu Skip to main content Skip to footer content

 Shining a light on Land Sale Contracts, overtaxation, state laws allowing the sale of unpaid tax debts to private investors, and more, Kahrl and Johnson expose this devastating history and share the stories of the fierce organizers and activists who battled against corruption, and lessons of past struggles that remain relevant to us today.

-Moderated by Kelwin Harris, Cook County Assessor’s Office.
+Moderated by Kelwin Harris, Cook County Assessor’s Office, and featuring closing remarks by Cook County Assessor Fritz Kaegi.

 FREE, but space is limited.
 This event will also be livestreamed—register to receive the link.